ElwinKim/crawling_python/ReadMe.txt

-THis is for the test
+THis is for crawling Amazon with python selenium.
+And Create new html file with json data.